Home News Features Examples Code FAQ License

 Power save on Idle

 The idle task is a portable method, in which you can call a power save mode of the device.
-Of course this is implemented in the port for the ATtiny861.
+Of course this is implemented in the port on the avr's.

 Honest Time Slicing